Anne Beaudreau, Ph.D.

 Research areas

 Anne Beaudreau and her team conduct research to understand how fisheries systems (fish + people) respond and adapt to environmental, regulatory, and social change.
 Our work often addresses information needs for ecosystem-based fishery management and conservation.
-We draw approaches and perspectives from multiple disciplines, including fisheries science, ecology, anthropology, and sociology.
-Major research themes include: responses of marine communities to multi-scale environmental drivers; trophic and movement ecology of marine and anadromous fishes; harvesters’ perceptions of and responses to environmental and regulatory change; stakeholder engagement in fishery management and conservation; and resource portfolios and resilience of fisheries systems.
+We draw approaches and perspectives from multiple disciplines, including fisheries science, ecology, anthropology, geography, and policy science.
+Major research themes include: harvesters’ perceptions of and responses to environmental and regulatory change; stakeholder engagement in fishery management and conservation; resource portfolios and resilience of fisheries systems; responses of marine communities to multi-scale environmental drivers; and trophic and movement ecology of marine and anadromous fishes.

 Dr. Beaudreau teaches: